PSST-Challenge/PSST-Challenge.github.io/docs/announcement.md

 layout: page
 title: Announcement
 permalink: /announcement/
-poster_img: /assets/images/blank-square.jpg
+poster_img: /assets/images/home/icon-announcement.svg
-poster_alt: TODO!
-A description of the poster image
+poster_alt: "A icon of a person at a podium with a microphone, depicted in sparse, thick, white lines.
+Behind the icon is a stylized spectrogram in a wide spectrum of blues and purples."
 ---

 The PSST Challenge is a collaboration between Oregon Health and Science University (OHSU) and Portland State University (PSU).
 Our proposed activities will be supported via a grant from the National Institute on Deafness and Other Communication Disorders NIH (R01-DC015999-04S1), the purpose of which is to promote the use of clinical datasets of aphasic speech by the mainstream machine learning community, and which includes travel support for participating students.